tfgg/yournextmep/README.md

 Slightly silly idea of making a UK European Elections 2014 candidate site entirely in Jekyll.

 The data is more or less [Popolo project](http://popoloproject.com/) compliant!
+It has now been uploaded to https://yournextmep.popit.mysociety.org for long term reference and easy API access.

 Installing
 ----------